Vansh1379/shoppr/README.md

 3. **Configure Environment Variables**

-   - Set up the `.env` files in both the frontend and backend, including variables for database connection, email settings, and Razorpay keys.
+   - Set up the `.env` files in both the frontend and backend with your environment-specific configurations (database credentials, JWT secret, Razorpay keys, email settings, etc.).

 4. **Run Migrations (Backend)**